Assata Shakur: Allegations and manhunt

 Shakur was wanted for questioning for wounding a police officer on January 26, 1972, who was attempting to serve a traffic summons in Brooklyn.
 After an $89,000 Brooklyn bank robbery on March 1, 1972, a Daily News headline asked: "Was that JoAnne?"
 Shakur was identified as wanted for questioning after a September 1, 1972, bank robbery in the Bronx.

-Based on FBI photographs, Monsignor John Powis alleged that Shakur was involved in an armed robbery at Our Lady of the Presentation Church in Brownsville, Brooklyn, on September 14, 1972.
+On September 14, 1972, Monsignor John Powis alleged that Shakur was involved in an armed robbery at Our Lady of the Presentation Church in Brownsville, Brooklyn.
+Shakur and two men entered the church under the guise of asking for a letter of recommendation for a job.
+Powis was ordered to open the church's safe.
+When Powis struggled to open the safe, one of the robbers reportedly said "We usually just blow the heads off White men".
+After the safe was opened, Powis was tied up, gagged, had a hood put over his head, and then was locked in the bathroom.
+Powis identified Shakur in photographs shown to him by the police and stated that he didn't know her, but had heard of her because she was reportedly involved in the murder of a White real estate agent on Howard Avenue in Brooklyn a few weeks prior.

 In 1972, Shakur became the subject of a nationwide manhunt after the FBI alleged that she led a Black Liberation Army cell that had conducted a "series of cold-blooded murders of New York City police officers".
 The FBI said these included the "execution style murders" of New York City Police Officers Joseph Piagentini and Waverly Jones on May 21, 1971, and NYPD officers Gregory Foster and Rocco Laurie on January 28, 1972.
 Shakur was alleged to have been directly involved with the Foster and Laurie murders, and involved tangentially with the Piagentini and Jones murders.

 Some sources identify Shakur as the de facto head of the BLA after the arrest of co-founder Dhoruba Moore.
 Robert Daley, Deputy Commissioner of the New York City Police, for example, described Shakur as "the final wanted fugitive, the soul of the gang, the mother hen who kept them together, kept them moving, kept them shooting".
 Years later, some police officers argued that her importance in the BLA had been exaggerated by the police.
 One officer said that they had created a "myth" to "demonize" Shakur because she was "educated", "young and pretty".